Think only big influencers have the power to reach large audiences? Not anymore.

 The key is to find the right match.

 For instance, Queen Court (@blkgirlgrnthumb) is a plant influencer with a fresh take on plant parenting.
-She shares content on different plants she grows and her enthusiasm about it.
+She shares content on different plants she grows and her enthusiasm for it.
+She has over 10K followers and can be a good match for the brand that owns plant-related products.

 Leave your competition behind